Webhook Payload

 The webhook signing secret allows you to verify that an incoming request to your service is actually coming from BotMailRoom.

-You can use the python client to verify the signature of the webhook:
+You can use the python client or typescript client to verify the signature of the webhook:

 from botmailroom import verify_webhook_signature